CrackerCat/torus/README.md

 </div>

 ## Description
-`torus` is an experimental PoC (Proof-Of-Concept) utility that performs reads specific bytes from a decompressed `vmlinuz` kernel image by using `System.map`, so that signature scanning can be performed to find the addresses of kernel functions within kernel virtual memory from userspace.
+`torus` is an experimental PoC (Proof-Of-Concept) utility that reads specific bytes from a decompressed `vmlinuz` kernel image by using `System.map`, so that signature scanning can be performed to find the addresses of kernel functions within kernel virtual memory from userspace.

 ### Features
 - Disassembly output